Josi's goal, assist lead Predators over Coyotes 3-2 - WHIZ News

 After taking a pass from Nick Schmaltz on the right side, Crouse skated into the right circle and slipped a backhand by Rinne.

+“(Schmaltz) just laid a beautiful saucer pass and I looked up and there was just me against the goalie,” Crouse said.
+“I came in and threw a backhander over his shoulder.”

-NOTES: Josi became the first defenseman in Nashville history to score in five consecutive games. … Predators C Colin Blackwell assisted on Josi’s goal for his first NHL point. … Predators LW Austin Watson was a healthy scratch for the second straight game. … Schmaltz has assists in four consecutive games, totaling seven during that span. … The Coyotes have not allowed a power-play goal in their last five games.
+NOTES: Predators C Colin Blackwell assisted on Josi’s goal for his first NHL point. … Predators LW Austin Watson was a healthy scratch for the second straight game. … Schmaltz has assists in four consecutive games, totaling seven during that span. … The Coyotes have not allowed a power-play goal in their last five games.

 UP NEXT